Sailing in the Lake District

 Please see dates below for activity sessions that are running and have spaces available for others to join.
 FOR ANY OTHER DATES OR ACTIVITIES PLEASE SEND US AN ENQUIRY.

 You will be instructed in our Hawk 20, day-sailing, dinghy, this gives an excellent safe and stable environment for your first sailing session or to develop your skills.
-You will be instructed by an RYA qualified senior dinghy instructor - usually Johan - on Coniston Water, enabling good decisions regarding wind strength and local knowledge to be made (he's sailed here for 12 years).
+You will be instructed by an RYA qualified senior dinghy instructor in the boat with you - usually Johan - on Coniston Water, enabling good decisions regarding wind strength and local knowledge to be made (he's sailed here for 18 years).

 Single handed sailing (in your own boat by youself) is also available and sailing in the following craft: Sport 16; Wayfarer; Topper; Pico; Laser; and, RS Vision, however a surcharge is usually due for these.
 In single hander sessions your instructor will begin teaching the basics from the beach for the first part of the session whilst you learn launching, landing and turning.
 Then your instructor will coach you whilst you sail on the water from a safety powerboat.
 You will be instructed and not left! .